 - It gives the gift of hope and life to someone else.

-My husband, Matt, and I are currently in the process of buying a piece of wetlands.
-While the opportunity took us completely by surprise, my heart leapt when I read the description of the property: A mile of spring creek, several ponds, and acres and acres of wildlife and waterfowl habitat.
+My husband, Matt, and I are currently in the process of buying some property.
+While the opportunity took us completely by surprise, my heart leapt when I read the description: A mile of spring creek, several ponds, and acres and acres of wildlife and waterfowl habitat.
 Both of us have long dreamed of living on property with water — Matt for training retrievers and me for the simple pleasure of listening to its music.

 As we later walked the property, we couldn’t help but imagine the possibilities.
 I noticed, however, one pond had gotten stagnant even though a freshwater spring was just yards away.
 With a little effort we could dig the pond deeper and connect the two, giving a continual flow coming in and pushing water through into a creek on the other side.
 This wouldn’t be a huge engineering feat, but it would take purposeful action.
 Comparing the smelly pond to what it could be would make the effort worth it, however.